Ticonderoga-class cruiser: Upgrades

 Originally, the U.S. Navy had intended to replace its fleet of Ticonderoga-class guided-missile cruisers with cruisers produced as part of the CG(X) missile cruiser program; however, severe budget cuts from the 21st-century surface combatant program coupled with the increasing cost of the Zumwalt-class destroyer program resulted in the CG(X) program being canceled.
 The Ticonderoga-class cruisers were instead to be replaced by Flight III Arleigh Burke-class destroyers.

 All five of the twin-arm (Mk-26) cruisers have been decommissioned.
 In 2003, the newer 22 of the 27 ships (CG-52 to CG-73) in the class were upgraded to keep them combat-relevant, giving the ships a service life of 35 years.
 In the years leading up to their decommissioning, the five twin-arm ships had been assigned primarily home-waters duties, acting as command ships for destroyer squadrons assigned to the eastern Pacific and western Atlantic areas.

-As of July 2013, two cruisers have completed hull, mechanical, and electrical (HM&E) upgrades, and eight cruisers have had combat systems upgrades.
-These include an upgrade of the Aegis computational system with new computers and equipment cabinets, the SPQ-9B radar system upgrade introducing an increased capability over only gunfire control, optical fiber data communications and software upgrades, and modifications to the vertical launching system allowing two 8-cell modules to fire the RIM-162 ESSM.
-The most recent upgrade packages include SM-6 and Naval Integrated Fire Control – Counter Air (NIFC-CA) capability.
-Another upgrade is improving the SQQ-89A(V)15 sonar with a multi-function towed array.
+As of July 2013, two cruisers have completed hull, mechanical, and electrical upgrades, and eight cruisers have had combat systems upgrades.
+These include an upgrade of the Aegis computational system with new computers and equipment cabinets, the SPQ-9B radar system upgrade introducing an increased capability over only gunfire control, optical fiber data communications and software upgrades, and modifications to the vertical launching system allowing two eight-cell modules to fire the RIM-162 ESSM.
+The most recent upgrade packages include SM-6 and Naval Integrated Fire Control – Counter Air capability.
+Another upgrade is improving the SQQ-89A(V)15 sonar with a multifunction towed array.
 Hull, sonar, radar, electrical, computer, and weapons systems upgrades can cost up to $250 million per ship.

 Service

 Downing of Iran Air Flight 655

 achieved notoriety in 1988 when, amid a running gun battle with Iranian Revolutionary Guard gunboats, she shot down Iran Air Flight 655, resulting in 290 civilian deaths.
 The commanding officer of USS Vincennes, William C. Rogers III, believed the airliner to be an Iranian Air Force F-14 Tomcat fighter jet on an attack vector, based on misreported radar returns.
-The investigation report recommended that the Aegis large screen display be changed to allow the display of altitude information on plots and that stress factors on personnel using Aegis be studied.
+The investigation report recommended that the Aegis large-screen display be changed to allow the display of altitude information on plots and that stress factors on personnel using Aegis be studied.

 Interception of United States satellite USA-193

-On 14 February 2008, the United States Department of Defense announced that would attempt to hit the dead satellite USA-193 over the North Pacific Ocean just before it would burn up on reentry.
-On 20 February 2008, at approximately 22:30 EST (21 February, 03:30 UTC), an SM-3 was fired from Lake Erie, which struck the satellite.
+On 14 February 2008, the United States Department of Defense (DoD) announced that would attempt to hit the dead satellite USA-193 over the North Pacific Ocean just before it would burn up on re-entry.
+On 20 February 2008, around 22:30 EST (21 February, 03:30 UTC), an SM-3 was fired from Lake Erie, which struck the satellite.
 The military intended that the missile's kinetic energy would rupture the hydrazine fuel tank, allowing the toxic fuel to be consumed during re-entry.
-The Department of Defense confirmed that the missile had directly hit the fuel tank.
+The DoD confirmed that the missile had directly hit the fuel tank.